How to find the right LVN for your needs?

 • Home Health LVN: They provide nursing care for chronic patients at their homes.

-• Surgical LVN: They prepare patients for surgery and work in hospital operation rooms.
+• Surgical LVN: They prepare patients for surgery and work in hospital operating rooms.

 • Pediatric LVN: They provide care to infants and children and work in pediatric wards or home care settings.

-• Geriatric LVN: They care for elderly patients having age-related issues.
+• Geriatric LVN: They care for elderly patients with age-related issues.
 The work settings include retirement homes, long-term care centers, and home care facilities.

 • Specialty LVN: These LVNs usually have additional certifications in certain specialties such as diabetes management, oncology, rehabilitation, etc.